chamik/ktane-password-cracker/README.md

 # KTANE password cracker
-Decrypts password in one module in the game Keep talking and nobody explodes
+Decrypts the password in the game Keep talking and nobody explodes

 ## Usage